The First Prompt Counts the Most! An Evaluation of Large Language Models on Iterative Example-Based Code Generation: Introduction

-To enable a comprehensive evaluation, we construct a benchmark comprising 168 target functionalities drawn from existing benchmarks.
-Each functionality is accompanied by five sets of randomly sampled I/O examples as the starting point of the iterative code generation.
-With this new benchmark, we conduct thorough evaluations and analysis on six state-of-the-art large language models (one closed-source and five open-source), aiming to answer the following three research questions: \begin{itemize} \item \textbf{RQ1: (Toward O1)} Can the evaluated LLMs generate code conforming to all given I/O examples? \item \textbf{RQ2: (Toward O2)} With the iteratively supplemented I/O examples, can the evaluated LLMs generate code that successfully implements the target functionalities? \item \textbf{RQ3: (Result Interpretation)} What kinds of functionalities can be implemented by the evaluated LLMs given I/O examples? \end{itemize}
+To enable a comprehensive evaluation, we construct a benchmark comprising 172 target functionalities drawn from existing code benchmarks.
+Each functionality is accompanied by five sets of randomly sampled I/O examples as the starting point of the iteration.
+With this new benchmark, we conduct thorough evaluations and analysis on six state-of-the-art large language models (one closed-source and five open-source).

-\textbf{Evaluation Results:} The evaluation results reveal that when programming requirements are provided only in the form of I/O examples (rather than natural languages), the code generation ability of LLMs significantly declines, with scores decreasing as more examples are given.
+\textbf{Evaluation Results.} First, the evaluation results reveal that when programming requirements are provided in the form of only I/O examples (rather than natural languages), the code generation capability of LLMs declines greatly.
 Furthermore, the score for finally implementing the target functionality drops even over 60\%.
-Among the evaluated models, GPT-4o-mini achieves pass@10 values ranging from 0.33 to 0.36, outperforming all other open-source models with approximately 7b parameters.
-Meanwhile, DeepseekCoder-6.7b-instruct achieves pass@10 values between 0.19 and 0.22, leading among open-source models with an approximately 80\% improvement over the second place.
-Finally, by analyzing the results under different types of functionalities, we conclude that it is easier for the evaluated LLMs to implement functionalities related to simple mathematical computations and string manipulations in example-based code generation.
+Among the evaluated models, GPT-4o-mini achieves pass@10 values ranging from 0.30 to 0.32, outperforming all other open-source models with approximately 7B parameters.
+Meanwhile, DeepseekCoder-6.7b-instruct achieves pass@10 values between 0.22 and 0.24, leading among open-source models with an approximately 80\% improvement over the second place.
+Moreover, we find that providing I/O examples along with relevant natural language information (even if that information is inaccurate and fragmented) can substantially improve scores.
+Finally, by analyzing the results under different types of functionalities, we conclude that it is easier for the evaluated LLMs to generate code for functionalities related to string manipulations in example-based code generation.
+In addition to the functionality-related characteristics, LLMs' scores are also influenced by the selection of I/O examples in the prompt.